diequies/100daysofdata/README.md

 ---

+### **Day 51 of #100DaysOfData Challenge**

+Today we had a sort of alignment sprint, being my first project in this industry it is very insightful for me to see how different are the processes and management.
+Again, and probably until my task finishes, I will keep focus in **Omdena**.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today I kept progress in my code to generate meaningful data.
+The code is nothing special but it uses a big variety of functions.
+I have to generate controlled random values with loads of constraints.
+My plan is to finish tomorrow or at least before the end of the weekend.

+---

 ### **Day 50 of #100DaysOfData Challenge**

 Midway of the challenge, I believe I was expecting more progress but with 14 holidays in between and working full time in another job, it has been really difficult.
 Today I could spend most of the day coding for our **Omdena** project, which is important to learn.